-After the modifications jobs, the temperature of the flue gases before and after the Superheater zones were measured.
-At the inlet the temperature varied from 765°C to 780°C and at the outlet it varied from 610°C to 635°C. This indicated that the temperature ranges were well within the design range stated earlier and hence we expected better performance, from the modification.
+After the modification jobs, the temperature of the flue gases before and after the superheater zones were measured.
+At the inlet the temperature varied from 765°C and at the outlet it varied from 610°C to 635°C. This indicated that the temperature ranges were well with in the design range stated earlier and hence we expected better performance, from the modification.

-The Recovery Boiler availability for liquor firing purposes used to be 310-315 days per year.
-This has been increased to 325 to 330 days per year.
-(With increased rate of solids input to the furnace).
-The increased availability has also resulted in extra salt cake make up (to maintain higher sulphidity in the white liquor) extra steam generation etc.
+The Recovery boiler availability for liquor firing purposes used to be 310-315 days per year.
+This has been increased to 325 to 330 days per year. (with increased rate of solids input to the furnace) The increased availability has also resulted in extra salt-cake make-up, (to maintain higher sulphidity in the white liquor) extra steam generation etc.